 Six Senses Laamu is the only hotel on Olhuveli Island in the untouched Laamu Atoll, meaning a minimum of other tourists and a maximum of flawless milk-white sand.

-The resort arranges your domestic flight to Kadhdhoo Airport in Laamu Atoll with Maldivian.
-You’ll be met at the airport by a member of Six Senses staff, and it’s a two-minute walk to the pick-up point for your speedy (15-minute) speedboat transfer to the hotel.
-Children aged 2 and under are free; aged 3-11 pay a child rate of US$455; over 12 and adults cost US$590.
+The resort arranges your domestic flight to Kadhdhoo Airport in Laamu Atoll with commercial carrier Maldivian.
+You’ll be met at the airport by a member of Six Senses staff, and it’s a two-minute walk to the pick-up point for your speedy (20-minute) speedboat transfer to the hotel.
+Children aged 2 and under are free; aged 3-11 pay a child rate of US$560.56; over 12 and adults cost US$726.88 (included in the price on check out).
+Private charter seaplane or private domestic flights with a third party company can be arranged.

 Forget wheels and be thankful for your own two feet: when you’re not coursing across waves in a boat, you’ll be cycling or strolling around this car-free island.